A Guide To Eating Disorders And Treatment

 • Recurrent use of unhealthy behaviors to prevent weight gain, including misuse of laxatives, self-induced vomiting, fasting, or medications

 People with bulimia may also undergo noticeable fluctuations in weight, including weight loss and gain.
-They may disappear to the bathroom or another place to purge food during meals.
+They may disappear to the bathroom or another place to purge food during meals, and they may wear baggy clothes to hide weight loss from friends and family.
 Due to chronic vomiting, bulimia can result in stomach and digestive issues, unusual blood tests (for example, anemia or low potassium), and dental concerns.

 Binge eating disorder

-A perceived loss of control over food behaviors and the quantity of food eaten characterizes binge eating disorder.
-This feeling may result in recurring binge episodes, during which people eat significant amounts of food.
+A perceived loss of control over food behaviors and the quantity of food consumed characterizes binge eating disorder.
+This feeling may result in recurring binge episodes, during which people eat large amounts of food.

-While people with bulimia also experience binge episodes, people diagnosed with binge-eating disorder don’t use fasting, purging, or excessive exercise after binging to rid their bodies of food.
+While people with bulimia also experience binge episodes, people diagnosed with binge-eating disorder don’t use fasting, purging behaviors, or excessive exercise after binging to rid their bodies of food.

 Common symptoms of binge-eating disorder include:

-• Eating rapidly during binge episodes until uncomfortably full
+• Eating large amounts of food rapidly during binge episodes until uncomfortably full

 • Eating a food quantity that is larger than a healthy recommended meal size